Opposite of to scatter or sprinkle, typically over a wide area

 “You must pull the weeds and get rid of them if you want a good garden.”

-Opposite of to move continuously or freely through a closed system or area
+Opposite of to move continuously or freely through a space, area or population

 Opposite of to sprinkle a layer over